agarimel/CSE-412-Threads-Clone/readme.md

     Post.id --> {ori_post} --> Retweet.tweet_id
     User.id --> {retwitter} --> Retweet.user_id

-The Timelinr table keeps track of all the posts and the retweets that were created since day zero.
+The Timeline table keeps track of all the posts and the reposts that were created since day zero.
 Their relationship is given as:

     Post.id --> {from_post} --> Timeline.post_id
     Retweet.id --> {from_retweet} --> Timeline.retweet_id